 Adobe’s strategy-which the company unveiled last year as part of its

-, an array of Adobe products to create a single publishing workflow capable of creating, managing, and delivering content reliably and effortlessly to multiple devices.
+Network Publishing initiative -uses the Internet, dynamic media standards such as XML, and, of course , an array of Adobe products to create a single publishing workflow capable of creating, managing, and delivering content reliably and effortlessly to multiple devices.
 The upshot?
 With little effort and even less time, information could be pushed to handheld devices, the Web, or print.